zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 ### Hardware
 * ADB flaky on M0051 with old APM.
 Get a root cause.
 * Sometimes the debug board USB hub doesn’t show up
+* Always a different MAC ID on WiFi so always get different IP

 ## Miscellaneous